Mobility Patterns in the Americas

 Venezuela

-Regular entry records show Venezuelan mobility reshaping the region: Colombia registered 20 % more entries from Venezuelan nationals in 2024 than in 2023 and kept growing in early 2025, Brazil followed with steady gains, while Ecuador and Mexico registered double-digit declines and Mexico's irregular crossings of Venezuelans slipped to their lowest point since 2022.
+Regular entry records show Venezuelan mobility reshaping the region: Colombia registered 20% more entries from Venezuelan nationals in 2024 than in 2023 and kept growing in early 2025, Brazil followed with steady gains, while Ecuador and Mexico registered double-digit declines and Mexico's irregular entries of Venezuelans slipped to their lowest point since 2022.